-The Group is built on three core businesses: SCOR Global Life, SCOR Global P&C and SCOR Global Investments.
+The Group is built on three core businesses: SCOR L&H (Life and Health), SCOR P&C (Property and Casualty) and SCOR Investments.
 The Group's organizational choices were guided by the principles of mobilization of skills and expertise, operating efficiency, structural simplicity, clear reporting lines and balance between teams from the Group's different entities.

-SCOR Global P&C, the Group's Non-Life business unit, operates worldwide through the insurance and reinsurance subsidiaries and branches of SCOR SE in the EMEA region (including France, Spain, Italy, Switzerland, the UK, Germany, South Africa and Russia), the Americas region and the Asia-Pacific region (including Australia, China, India, South Korea, Hong Kong and Singapore).
+SCOR P&C, the Group's Non-Life business unit, operates worldwide through the insurance and reinsurance subsidiaries and branches of SCOR SE in the EMEA region (including France, Spain, Ireland, Italy, Switzerland, the UK, Germany, South Africa and Russia), the Americas region and the Asia-Pacific region (including Australia, China, India, South Korea, Hong Kong and Singapore).

-SCOR Global Life, the Group's Life business unit, operates worldwide through the insurance and reinsurance subsidiaries and branches of SCOR SE in the EMEA region (including France, Germany, the UK, Ireland, Italy, Spain, Switzerland, Sweden, Belgium and South Africa), in the Americas (region including Canada, the US and Latin America), and the Asia-Pacific region (including Australia, New Zealand, China, Hong Kong, Japan, Singapore, Malaysia, South Korea and India).
+SCOR L&H, the Group's Life business unit, operates worldwide through the insurance and reinsurance subsidiaries and branches of SCOR SE in the EMEA region (including France, Germany, the UK, Ireland, Italy, Spain, Switzerland, Sweden, Belgium and South Africa), in the Americas region (including Canada, the US and Latin America), and the Asia-Pacific region (including Australia, New Zealand, China, Hong Kong, Japan, Singapore, Malaysia, South Korea and India).

-SCOR Global Investments, the third business unit of the Group, operates the asset management activities of the Group.
+SCOR Investments, the Group's third business unit, is in charge of investments of the Group.
 It is responsible for defining, implementing and controlling the asset allocation of the Group's legal entities investment portfolios on a centralized basis.
 It is organized around two areas: Group functions and SCOR Investment Partners SE, an AMF-approved portfolio management company, which directly manages the assets of many SCOR Group subsidiaries as well as investment vehicles on behalf of the Group and third-party clients.